 2. Best Paper for Watercolor Pencils − Arches Watercolor Paper Pad (12 Pack)

-Hot-pressed and mold-made, the Arches Watercolor Paper Pad is remarkably smooth and imperfection-free.
+Hot-pressed and mold-made, the Arches Watercolor Paper Pad is remarkably smooth watercolor paper and imperfection-free.
 The fact that it has almost no tooth allows it to produce fine detail, making this a great choice for portraits and smooth washes alike.
 This material also works very well with watercolor pencils because it has the right amount of absorption, allowing you to create small details without bleeding or blotching.

 Because it is made on a traditional cylinder mold, this art supply product features interwoven fibers that result in greater durability and resistance to tearing.
 In addition, this mold-base manufacturing procedure prevents the material from losing strength over time.